 Biomonitoring Data

 Human biomonitoring data were collected from 247 published studies.
-For the chemicals described in this report, the biomonitoring data is provided in an accompanying spreadsheet.
+For the chemicals described in this report, the biomonitoring data is provided in an accompanying spreadsheet with corresponding study references.
 Concentrations in several matrices were available in these studies (whole blood, serum, plasma from both adults and cord blood).
 All concentrations were converted to ng/mL.
 Additionally, all values were converted to plasma concentrations if there were originally derived from matrices other than plasma.
 Serum concentrations were assumed to be equivalent to plasma concentration, but whole blood values were divided by a chemical-specific blood-to-plasma partition coefficient.
-Each study reported one or more concentration metrics for the population tested.
+Each study reported one or more concentration metrics for the population tested (e.g., workers; situation-specific).
 The metrics are the 5th percentile, 10th percentile, 25th percentile, 50th percentile, 75th percentile, 90th percentile, 95th percentile, 98th percentile, 99th percentile, maximum, mean, median and minimum.
 For this report, we only include data for the metrics 95th percentile, 98th percentile, 99th percentile and maximum, to focus on the most highly exposed members of the populations.
 Data was manually extracted from source documents into a standard form.
 A selected set of records, including all with values >100 ng/mL, were checked by a second reviewer.
 Each data set is characterized by the sampling location (country, state or region, city) and a brief statement about the cohort, especially whether they were suspected of being exposed to PFAS compounds (e.g., factory workers, individual living in communities with PFAS-contaminated drinking water) or were a general population with no known source of PFAS exposure.
 All values are derived from the concentration distribution of a population and not for specific individuals.
 Each record in the accompanying spreadsheet indicates the chemical (name, Chemical Abstracts Registry Number or CASRN, the EPA DSSTox Substance ID or DTXSID, and a chemical abbreviation), the matrix (plasma, serum, whole blood, cord blood, cord plasma or cord serum), the population metric (95th, 98th, 99th, maximum), the concentration and units (always in ng/mL), the location of the population sample, whether the population was exposed or general, a source, name and brief description of the dataset, and a URL pointing to the data source, which could be an online report or a journal publication.

 In Vitro Bioactivity Data